yjp20/prism/docs/guides/06-errors.md

 **Returned Status Code: `404`**

-**Explanation:** This error occurs when the current request is asking for a specific status code that the document isn't listing or it's asking for a specific example that doesn't exist in the current document
+**Explanation:** This error occurs when the current request is asking for a specific status code that the document isn't listing or it's asking for a specific example that doesn't exist in the current document.

 ### VIOLATIONS

-**Message: Request/Response not valid**
+**Message #1: Request/Response not valid**

 **Returned Status Code: `500`**

-**Explanation:** This error occurs when you're run Prism with the `--errors` flag and the request or the response has at least one violation marked as an error
+**Explanation:** This error occurs when you're run Prism with the `--errors` flag and the request or the response has at least one violation marked as an error.

+**Message #2: response.body Request body must match exactly one schema in oneOf**

+**Return Status Code: N/A**

+**Explanation:** This error can occur if the current document contains a discriminator.
+Prism does not support discriminators at this time.

 ---

-## Security errors
+## Security Errors

 This class of errors is returned when the current request isn't satisfying the security requirements specified in the current resource